TheRabbittt/rpi-docker-setup/README.md

 ## Prerequisites
-* Adequate storage for your needs.
-(Example: I used a 128GB microSD card with 20% used for all my services.)
+* Enough storage for your needs (Example: I used a 128GB microSD card with 20% used for all my services).
-* A Raspberry Pi with an installed and updated OS.
-(I used [Raspberry Pi OS](https://www.raspberrypi.com/software/) 64-bit, based on Debian, but any OS should work as long as you know the commands for it.)
+* Raspberry Pi with an installed and updated OS (I used [Raspberry Pi OS](https://www.raspberrypi.com/software/) 64-bit, based on Debian, but any OS should work as long as you know the commands for it).
 * Static IP: Recommended for consistent access.

 ## Installing Docker
 To get started, install ```docker``` and ```docker-compose```.

 Docker is a tool that simplifies application deployment in lightweight containers.
 Containers share the same OS resources, so they’re more efficient than virtual machines.